 Andy has lived in North London since the 1980’s and has been involved with North London Cricket Club, originally as a parent and currently as Treasurer, since 2005.

 Andrew Newton (Treasurer)

-I have been a member at Highgate Cricket and Tennis Club for 25 years.
-The Shepherds Cot Trust is a special place to play cricket and tennis and to enjoy the surroundings.
-It needs to be maintained and developed as such.
-I have recently become a Trustee and look after the finances.
+Andy has been a member of Highgate Cricket and Tennis Club for 35 years.
+He feels the Shepherds Cot Trust is a special place to play cricket and tennis and to enjoy the surroundings which need to be maintained and developed.
+Andy has been a Trustee since 2010 and looks after the finances of the Trust.

 Ian has lived in North London since 1986 and currently captains the North London Cricket Club 4XI.
 His passion for cricket seriously outweighs his talent.
 He enthusiastically tries to increase the numbers of people, young and old, who play cricket and are introduced to this fine sport.
 For a day job Ian is a founding Director of Action Sustainability and lends these skills to ensuring that we maintain the great space we have at Shepherds Cot for future generations to enjoy.